-Figure 4 is the schematic diagram for Mote-Wake, as illustrated in Figure 3.
+Figure 4 is the schematic diagram for Shake 'n Wake.
+Its printed circuit board implementation is illustrated in Figure 3.
 Sensors may be connected to CN1 and/or CN3; J1 and J2 are jumpers used to enable/disable the sensors on CN1 and CN3, respectively.
 Disabling an unused input, if any, is necessary both to save power and prevent spurious event detection.
-An input protection network consisting of diodes and resistors protects the hardware from large transients which may result from vigorous shaking of the geophone electrostatic discharge, or other sources.
+An input protection network consisting of diodes and resistors protects the hardware from large transients which may result from vigorous shaking of the geophone, electrostatic discharge, or other sources.
 D1 and D2 are high-performance Schottky clamping diodes; they combine high switching speed with exceptionally low forward voltage and series resistance.
-R2 and R3 are current limiting resistors that further limit the system's exposure to damaging transients.
-Due to exceptionally high input impedance, the R2 and R3 cause virtually no drop in the magnitude of the incoming sensor signal.
+R2 and R3 are current limiting resistors that further reduce the system's exposure to damaging transients.
+Due to exceptionally high input impedance of the comparator, R2 and R3 cause virtually no drop in the magnitude of the incoming sensor signal.